polimediaupv/paella/doc/plugins/es.upv.paella.test.tabBarExamplePlugin.md

-# es.upv.paella.tabBarExamplePlugin
+# es.upv.paella.test.tabBarExamplePlugin

-This plugin its a feature imported from the plugins of paella player extended, and refurbished for paella player.
+This plugin is a test plugin to check that `paella.TabBarPlugin` works.

 ![](images/tabBarExamplePlugin.jpg)